 - Start new paragraphs and blocks of text with enticing words.

 - People will always look at the most dominant element in the email first.
-As a result, give more weight to the important elements; use bold formatting to highlight text, or consider using different colours to highlight CTAs/buttons.
+Give more weight to the important elements; use bold formatting to highlight text, or consider using different colours to highlight call-to-action buttons.

 - Only cover one idea or purpose in each block of content and use bullet points to make the content scannable.